 Xinyi Xu, Zhaoxuan Wu, Chuan Sheng Foo, Bryan Kian Hsiang Low

-Data valuation arises as a non-trivial challenge in use cases such as collaborative data sharing, data markets, among others.
-The value of data is often associated with the learning performance (e.g., validation accuracy) of the model trained on the data.
-This intuitive methodology introduces a high coupling between data valuation and validation.
-This may be undesirable because a validation set may not be available in practice, and it can be challenging for the data providers to reach an agreement on the choice of the validation set.
-A separate but practical issue is data replication.
-Given the value of some data points, a dishonest data provider may replicate these data points to exploit the valuation for a higher reward/payment.
-We observe that the diversity of the data points is an inherent property of the dataset that is independent of validation.
-We formalize diversity via the volume of the data matrix (determinant of its left Gram).
-This allows us to formally connect the diversity of data to the learning performance without requiring validation.
-Furthermore, we propose a robust volume with theoretical replication robustness guarantees by following the intuition that copying the same data points does not increase the diversity in data.
-We perform extensive experiments to demonstrate its consistency and practical advantages over existing baselines and show that our method is model- and task-agnostic and ﬂexibly adaptable to various neural networks.
+Data valuation arises as a non-trivial challenge in real-world use cases such as collaborative machine learning, federated learning, trusted data sharing, data marketplaces.
+The value of data is often associated with the learning performance (e.g., validation accuracy) of a model trained on the data, which introduces a close coupling between data valuation and validation.
+However, a validation set may notbe available in practice and it can be challenging for the data providers to reach an agreement on the choice of the validation set.
+Another practical issue is that of data replication: Given the value of some data points, a dishonest data provider may replicate these data points to exploit the valuation for a larger reward/payment.
+We observe that the diversity of the data points is an inherent property of a dataset that is independent of validation.
+We formalize diversity via the volume of the data matrix (i.e., determinant of its left Gram), which allows us to establish a formal connection between the diversity of data and learning performance without requiring validation.
+Furthermore, we propose a robust volume measure with a theoretical guarantee on the replication robustness by following the intuition that copying the same data points does not increase the diversity of data.
+We perform extensive experiments to demonstrate its consistency in valuation and practical advantages over existing baselines and show that our method is model- and task-agnostic and can be flexibly adapted to handle various neural networks.